Lucy Ella Moten: Career

 Moten returned to teach in the Washington D.C. public schools for African Americans, including the O Street School.
 In 1883, African-American leader Frederick Douglass recommended her for the post of principal of Miner Normal School, which trained African-American teachers.
 While heading the Miner School, she decided to enroll at Howard University Medical College so she could better care for her students' health and to create a new course on hygiene.
 During summer break she often taught classes for other educators in the American South.

 Death and legacy

-She retired in 1920 and moved to New York City, where she died after being struck by a taxi cab in 1933.
+She retired in 1920 and moved to New York City, where she died after being struck by a taxi cab driver in 1933.
 Moten Elementary School in Washington, D.C. is named for her.